goinnn/django-tables2-reports/README.rst

 Usage
 =====

-Under the table appear a CSV icon, if you click in this icon, you get a CSV report with every item of the table (without pagination).
+Under the table appear a CSV icon (and XLS icon if you have pyExcelerator), if you click in this icon, you get a CSV report (or xls report) with every item of the table (without pagination).
 The ordering works!